Updated: Sep 14

 The SAT has officially entered the digital age!
-Beginning in March 2023, international students will begin taking the SAT as a fully digital exam.
+Beginning in March 2023, international students started taking the SAT as a fully digital exam.
 The PSAT will follow suit in October of this year, while the US SAT will go fully digital in March of 2024.

 This means that if you’re a freshman or sophomore in 2023, you’ll likely only take the PSAT or SAT in its new digital form!
 So, what is the digital SAT?
 And how does it differ from the current, paper-and-pencil version of the test?
 Let’s take a look.

 How will the digital format differ from the current exam?

 Check out the table below for a comprehensive look at the differences between the two formats.

 The biggest changes to the test are generally positive.
 The new test is shorter–around 2 hours vs. 3 hours for the current version–and gives more time per question.
 Additionally, the no-calculator section of the current SAT will be no more, as the digital SAT math section allows students to use their own calculator or an on-screen Desmos graphing calculator for the entire section.
 The reading portion of the test, which has typically been one of the most difficult sections for students, now features shorter passages with fewer questions.
 However, while the current SAT only offers passages in literature, social studies, and science, the new digital test will also include poetry and note taking passages that students will need to navigate and understand.